 Whenever there’s a positive change in society, we can thank activists.
-They work in every corner of the world on issues like racial injustice, gender discrimination, and the countless intersections of social issues.
+They work in every corner of the world on issues like racial injustice, gender discrimination, unfair labor conditions, and much more.
 You can find activists lobbying their governments, calling for corporate accountability, and campaigning for equality.
-Visions and specific goals vary, but activists want a better world.
+While their visions and specific goals may vary, all activists want a better world.
 To be effective, social movements combine many types of activism.
 Here are 13 of the most significant:

-Boycotts are designed to economically impact a “target,” like a business that’s engaging in exploitative practices.
-Like with protests, boycotts are most successful when large groups of people participate.
-The 2009 Fruit of the Loom boycott is a good example.
-Fruit of the Loom/Russell closed a Honduras factory after workers organized a trade union.
+Boycotts are designed to economically impact a “target,” like a business engaging in exploitative practices.
+They’re most successful when large groups of people participate.
+In 2009, Fruit of the Loom/Russell closed a Honduran factory after workers organized a trade union.
 Around 1,800 Honduran garment workers lost their jobs.
 The Workers Rights Consortium and Fair Labour Association found that the company was at least partially motivated to close because workers were organizing a trade union.
-Students in Canada, the UK, and the USA pressured their universities to boycott Fruit of the Loom.
+In response, students in Canada, the UK, and the USA pressured their universities to boycott Fruit of the Loom.
 Over 100 universities joined in the largest garment boycott in history.
 The result?
 Fruit of the Loom reopened the factory, returned the jobs with union rights, and awarded workers $2.5 million.
 To be effective, boycotts need clear goals and strong leadership.

-When workers deal with unfair or dangerous work conditions, low wages, or other issues, they might refuse to work when negotiations are refused or they fail.
-Strikes were a feature of the Industrial Revolution as there were few work protections and companies depended on mass labor.
+When workers are subjected to unfair or dangerous work conditions, low wages, and other issues, they may refuse to work when negotiations fail.
+This refusal is known as a “strike.”
+Strikes were a feature of the Industrial Revolution as there were few work protections.
 Many countries made strikes illegal to deter workers from engaging in them.
 While strikes are most associated with businesses, they’re also used to pressure governments to change certain policies.
 In 1975, 90% of women in Iceland went on strike to protest the gender pay gap.
-This included women who worked in offices and stay-at-home moms.
-Factories, banks, schools, and childcare centers had to close and men were left to pick up the work.
 The next year, parliament passed a law ensuring equal pay.
 Five years later, Iceland chose the first democratically elected female president in the world.

-Social media activism is a new form of activism taking the world by storm.
-Also known as “hashtag activism,” it brings activism to social media networks like Instagram and Twitter.
-Users raise awareness of issues, organizations, and actions through posts, graphics, videos, and more.
+Also known as “hashtag activism,” social media activism can raise awareness of issues, organizations, and strategies through posts, graphics, videos, and more.
 The reach of social media activism became clear in 2020 with the hashtag “Black Lives Matter.”
-According to data from Pew Research, the hashtag was used over 47 million times on Twitter between May 26 and June 7.
-Despite its popularity, many are skeptical about social media activism.
-It often stops at simply sharing a post, so there’s no real-world action.
-It becomes performative.
-However, when paired with other strategies, social media activism is a very effective way to share information and broaden an issue’s reach, especially among the young.
-According to Pew Research, the number of 18-29-year-olds using social media for social and political issues has doubled since 2018.
-The first step to activism is engagement, and while many people will stop at sharing posts, others will take what they’ve learned on social media to the real world.
+According to data from Pew Research, the hashtag was used over 47 million times on Twitter/X between May 26 and June 7.
+Is reach the same as impact?
+Unlike donations or on-the-ground activism, the real-world impact of social media activism is very difficult to measure.
+When paired with other strategies, however, social media activism is a very effective way to share information, broaden an issue’s reach, and mobilize support.
+The first step is engagement, and while many people won’t go further than sharing posts, others will take what they’ve learned offline.